codio/knowledge/source/instructors/setupcourses/assignment-settings/penalties.rst

    - **Late Submission Deduction** - Define the percentage of the total score for the assignment to be deducted as a penalty
    - **Deduction Interval** - Select the interval (Hour or Day) and penalties will be applied on every interval
-   - **Lowest Possible Grade** - This refer to the minimum grade a student can receive after penalties for late submissions are applied.
-For instance, if an assignment is late by 2 days with a penalty of 10% per day, the lowest possible grades are calculated as follows:

-        - Initial grade of 100 becomes 80
-        - Initial grade of 30 becomes 20
-        - Initial grade of 50 becomes 30
-        - Initial grade of 10 remains 10
-        - Initial grade of 20 remains 20
+   - **Lowest Possible Grade** - Penalty deductions will only be taken until the student's grade meets the Lowest Possible Grade and then the grade will not be lowered any further.
+For example, if the initial grade of a student is 100%, the deduction is 10% per hour, lowest possible grade is 50% and the student is 8 hours late then their final grade will be 50%

 3. Click **Save Changes**.